saintsalad/log-lyrics/README.md

-# log-lyrics
+# Log Lyrics
-Console log lyrics using javascript
+Console log lyrics using javascript 🎵

-# How to run
+# How to run?
 You should have installed nodejs in your machine, run `node index`.